elsdes3/space-mission-negative-sentiment-tweet-identifier/README.md

    make stream-stop
    ```
    can be used to start and stop the execution of the script as a background process with no manual input required.
+3. Running the notebook to create AWS resources (`1_create_aws_resources.ipynb`) in a non-interactive approach has not been verified.
+It is not currently known if this is possible.
+The notebook can be run interactively.

 ## [Project Organization](#project-organization)